kubernetes/enhancements/keps/sig-network/4858-ip-cidr-validation/README.md

   validation requirement anyway.)
 For "legacy" fields, add apiserver warnings for IPv6 addresses in non-canonical form.

-- Add warnings/logs/events in some form when invalid IP/CIDR values are seen in old objects, so users can fix them themselves.
-(The plan for this is still vague.)

 - Update the [CEL IP/CIDR validation helpers] to use the same code as the new core API validation.
 (The CEL helpers already have the correct semantics; this is just about not having two separate